 Many online business owners and marketers know that a good way to get traffic is through paid search, but that a solid SEO strategy costs much less.
 If Internet users have ad blockers or ad blindness, it can greatly reduce the effectiveness of your paid search ad campaign.
 With this in mind, optimizing your content for search engines is the most logical step.

 In general, eCommerce SEO will involve optimizing your product descriptions, headlines, metadata, navigational structure, internal link structure, and more for an enhanced search and user experience.

-Ecommerce SEO is also important for other webpages on your site.
-Specifically, the pages that are not product-oriented and considered to be more static.
+Ecommerce SEO is also important for other web pages on your site.
+Specifically, the pages are not product-oriented and are considered to be more static.
 These include your homepage, about page, your blog articles, F.A.Q. page, contact page, and your help center answers.